Lkeurentjes/Advent_of_code/2024/README.md

       based on specified rules.
     - For part 2, identify the smallest possible value of register A that reproduces the program's output through backtracking and testing ranges efficiently.
+- Day 18 - RAM Run
+    - For part 1, use BFS to determine the minimum steps required to traverse from the start to the exit in a grid.
+The grid's corruption state impacts traversal.
+    - For part 2, analyze the grid's connected components to identify the point where the path becomes impossible, based on memory corruption patterns.

 # todo